GCS10ALU/Summative_Ebookshelf/README.md

 #### RUNNING THE APPLICATION

 1. Users will interact with the online school shell library through the terminal.
-  a.
-Users will be welcomed to the system and presented with an introduction to the functionalities and guidelines of our school library system.
+2. Users will be welcomed to the system and presented with an introduction to the functionalities and guidelines of our school library system.
-  i.
-This is an example of how it will look like:
+3. This is an example of how it will look like:
             1. Read a book
             2. Record a book
             3.Search for a book